Efendi5/Efendi5/README.md

 <h2 align="left" bold> About Me </h2>

 <section>
-<p>🎓 I am Efendi a Junior Front End Developer.
-I am really enthusiastic about learning new things. </p>
+<p>🎓 Hey Guys I am Efendi a Junior Web Developer.</p>
-<p>👨‍💻In 2023, I started as Trainee as Web-Developer at "Neue Fische".
-I learned React, Javascript, Next.js, CSS, HTML5 etc. </p>
+<p> I am a passionate programmer who began my journey in a bootcamp and have already learned a lot.
+But that's just the beginning!
+The world of IT offers endless opportunities for growth and improvement.
+With enthusiasm, perseverance, and the goal to shine in the programming world, I set high ambitions for myself and remain constantly curious.
+I believe that the future belongs to those who never give up and are always ready to keep learning.
+In my personal life, I am deeply committed to continuously expanding my programming skills and evolving.
+Let's embark on this exciting journey together! </p>
-<p>⭐Outside the world of tech too, I enjoy pushing myself to develop new skills.
-My hobbies are playing Games, Streaming & Animes. </p>
+<p>⭐Outside the world of tech too, I enjoy pushing myself to the Gym and my hobbies are playing Games reading Books & watching Animes. </p>

 <p>✈️ I love traveling too I have been on trips to Dubai, Mauritius and much more. </p>
 </section>